How to Create a Timeless Coastal Home

 5. Use woven textures subtly.

 It is recommended to use decor pieces made from natural materials in coastal design, but going too far will create a more trendy look.
-Having a few rattan, seagrass or cane pieces like accent tables, pendant lights or storage pieces is a great way to subtly create a coastal look.
+Having a few natural textures like rattan, seagrass or cane pieces like accent tables, pendant lights or storage pieces is a great way to subtly create a coastal look.
 However, adding all rattan furniture can give a vibe that’s too overly matched or outdated.
 Again, this is where it is best to use these pieces for accents so that they can easily be swapped.

 6. Mix metals to add interest as well as not leaning too far in a singular direction.

 For example, use brass, black, and even some chrome versus using all brushed nickel or brass.
 This might be a topic that many will disagree on, but metals are typically one of the more expensive and difficult items to swap.
 By combining a mix of all metal types, you can elevate a space.
 While going too much in one direction, over time, that color could become more out of style.
 Then, you need to replace them all.
-So using a mix not only adds interest, but it also can help keep a more timeless look.
+So using a mix not only adds interest but also can help keep a more timeless look.

 7. Choose a fabric that is light & airy for curtains and bedding.